-Our selling and marketing expenses was RMB178.0 million for the full year of 2017, as compared with RMB128.5 million in 2016.
-This increase was primarily due to increases in (i) expenses relating to branding and promotional activities for our tenth anniversary in the first half of 2017; (ii) general marketing channel expenses and personnel expenses as we expanded our network of self-owned learning centers and increased student enrollments; and (iii) share-based compensation recorded in the fourth quarter of 2017.
-Our selling and marketing expenses constituted 18.1% and 18.4% of our revenues in 2016 and 2017, respectively.
+Our selling and marketing expenses were RMB245.7 million in 2018, as compared with RMB178.0 million in 2017.
+This increase was primarily due to an increase in marketing channel expenses and personnel costs associated with our expanding network of self-owned learning centers.
+Our selling and marketing expenses accounted for 18.4% and 19.3% of our revenues in 2017 and 2018, respectively.